Category: Uncategorized

 Fungal Infections Love Spring: Here’s How to Keep Them Away

+What is toenail fungus?
 Spring warmth brings sandals, sweating, and unfortunately—fungus.
 Fungal infections like athlete’s foot and onychomycosis (toenail fungus) thrive in moist, warm environments, making this season a hotspot for flare-ups.
 If you’ve had fungal issues before, prevention is key.
-Switch to breathable socks, avoid walking barefoot in public places (like pools or gyms), and use antifungal powders…
+Switch to breathable socks, avoid walking barefoot in public places (like pools or gyms),…

 -